Chef’s Keto Cobb Salad

 Last but not least, let’s dispel one notion about cobb salads.

-This Cobb Salad Recipe is Packed Full of Nutrients
+This Cobb Salad Recipe is Chock Full of Nutrients

 It wasn’t that long ago that people were hating on cobb salads.
 Why?
 Because some health “guru” got popular on the internet for saying there are just as many calories in a McDonald’s burger as there are in a cobb salad.